11 min read 20.12.2021 743

 Pros and cons of 0% APR credit cards

-Thus far, the whole concept of 0% APR credit cards seem very easy and quick to grasp.
+Thus far, the whole concept of 0% APR credit cards seems very easy and quick to grasp.
 However, there are significant aspects of this type of credit card that you might not be aware of.
-Not only is it critical to understand how this credit cards function but also to weigh their pro and cons which include:
+Not only is it critical to understand how these credit cards function but also to weigh their pro and cons which include:

-- Being able to avoid paying APR on expenses made on a credit card could potentially save you a lot of money in interest cost in the long run.
+- Being able to avoid paying APR on expenses made on a credit card could potentially save you a lot of money in interest costs in the long run.

 - If you have been a good cardholder and have paid off your loan every single month during the introductory period, the bank might reduce your monthly payments